 Our work in this area has focused on participatory design efforts based on numerous joint design sessions with the Boulder County Healthy Communities Initiative and the Regional Transportation District in the Denver-Boulder County Region of Colorado.
-We have gained critical insights into the design and development of the EDC through these interactions, such as the importance of being able to represent multiple perspectives of a problem; the need to support learning as a shared, collaborative activity-particularly in the context of bridging these multiple perspectives; and the need to support interaction and reflection both "around the table" as well as "beyond the table."
+We have gained critical insights into the design and development of the EDC through these interactions.
+These include:

+- the importance of being able to represent multiple perspectives [Stahl, 1999] of a problem; - the need to support learning as a shared, collaborative activity-particularly in the context of bridging these multiple perspectives; - the potential use of the EDC to provide support for democratic and social processes; and - the need to support interaction and reflection both "around the table" as well as "beyond the table."

 Assessment of Open Systems and Emerging Applications.
 The emergence that takes place in an open system will not take place within the first few days or weeks of use-this makes an experimental psychology approach of hiring subjects and measuring their interaction with the system impossible.
 We need to understand the long-term use of a system by owners of problems engaged in the cultivation of a rich repertoire of personally and socially meaningful artifacts.
-We do not expect all users to become Visual AgenTalk programmers or to be interested in making radical changes to the system.
+We do not expect all users to become

+Visual AgenTalk programmers or to be interested in making radical changes to the system.
 Users' contributions will depend on the perceived benefit, which involves the effort needed to make changes and the utility received for effecting changes.